You had a date and it got canceled. Now you don’t know what to do.

 Did she cancel on you and is she suddenly slow to respond to texts and adding very little to the conversation?

-Then she highly likely doesn’t want to see you.
+Then it’s likely she doesn’t want to see you.
 She’s just being polite.

 Let me give you an example:

-Now, that may seem like a rejection to some.
-A date cancellation to others.
+That may seem like a rejection to some.
+And a date cancellation to others.

 But her ‘busy’ text is neither.